 Delivery of face-to-face training has been delayed during the pandemic however, staff have access to online training and resources.

-We plan to roll out Trauma Informed Care face-to-face training as well as Positive Behaviour Support (PBS) training in 2021.
+We plan to roll it out face-to-face training as well as Positive Behaviour Support (PBS) training in 2021.
 Currently, PBS material is available to staff online.

 4. Continuous Improvement